uvaaland/cig_llnl_workshop/run_adj_solver.md

       OUTPUT_SEISMOS_ASCII_TEXT       = .true.
       OUTPUT_SEISMOS_SAC_BINARY       = .false.

-Furthermore, to save memory, we will also set the visualization parameters in the `Par_file` to `.false.` as follows:
+Furthermore, to save memory, we will also set the visualization parameters and `ATTENUATION` in the `Par_file` to `.false.` as follows:

+      ...

+      ATTENUATION                     = .false.

       ...